diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 and were frequently labeled with _Additional Constraints_.

-Moreover, something that became clear from the GitHub projects analysed, was that they were not always supposed to be used as an application, but could simply contain Python scripts for other tasks.
+Moreover, something that became clear from the GitHub projects analysed was that they were not always supposed to be used as an application, but could simply contain Python scripts for other tasks.
 One example is the *adobe-fonts/source-han-sans* repository, which mostly contains fonts but has two Python scripts as part of the build process.
-Another example is *sajjadium/ctf-archives*, a repository that contains archives for @ctf competitions, and which is part of the dataset because the predominant language in the repository is Python.
+Another example is *sajjadium/ctf-archives*, a repository that contains archives for @ctf competitions, and which was included in the dataset because the predominant language in the repository is Python.

 The reverse of this problem is that projects that might heavily use Python could be missing from the dataset because the predominant language is not Python.
-For example, a web application whose repository contains 51% HTML and 49% Python code, would be classified as an HTML repository by GitHub instead.
+For example, a web application whose repository contains 51% HTML and 49% Python code would be classified as an HTML repository by GitHub instead.
 For this reason, it appears that the @pypi dataset yielded better results when it comes to analysing relevant packages in which a vulnerability could have a meaningful impact.